 Increase conversion rates due to improved page load speeds.
 With faster load times, users are more likely to continue engaging with your website resulting in an increased length of time a customer will spend on your website and eventually higher conversion rates.

 The lightning bolt or thunder icon displayed alongside the results could lead to higher click-through rates as users will realize that these pages will correspond to quicker loading pages with lighting-fast speeds.

 Google’s algorithm favours faster pages, therefore better load times could improve your site’s rankings.
 Google considers user interaction with your site as an important indicator of value.

 Doing something as simple as improving your page speed can do wonders to improve these metrics and help your search rank in the process.

 Customers who visit your AMP-enabled pages are less likely to bounce as improving your site speed can keep people from getting frustrated and leaving your site.
 Just as improving the website’s speed helps in reducing the bounce rate.

-Ads are loaded like all other resources in the AMP page hence website owners can still generate revenues from ads.
+Ads load like all other resources on the AMP page hence website owners can still generate revenues from ads.

 What could be better when AMP is an open-source framework that allows you to create fast-loading mobile pages, regardless of the type of content you are serving?